 We recently returned from an amazing trip to Amelia Island, Florida, where we got to spend a blissful few days on the beach collecting seashells and shark teeth, as well as eating in amazing restaurants and discovering a fantastic fort.
-When researching the trip, I struggled to find specific things to do in Amelia Island with kids, so I thought I’d give a quick recap of out trip with some of the things we loved doing that the boys thought were really fun, as well as some very kid-friendly restaurants (where the food was also delicious!)
+When researching the trip, I struggled to find specific things to do in Amelia Island with kids and especially Amelia Island with toddlers, so I thought I’d give a quick recap of out trip with some of the things we loved doing that the boys thought were really fun, as well as some very kid-friendly restaurants (where the food was also delicious!)
 So read along for our recommendations for what to do in Amelia Island with kids.

 How to get to Amelia Island

 If you’re driving to Amelia Island from the Orlando area as I was, then it’s just over a three hour drive.
 I found the drive pretty easy; I4 to I95 and then over towards the Jacksonville beaches.
 Our usual longer drives within Florida take us up or down the Florida Turnpike, and I find that road to be so dull to drive on, but this wasn’t too bad at all.
 The last half an hour or so take you down highway A1A and the scenery is beautiful; bridges over the ocean turn into oak-lined streets with overhanging canopies followed by a long beachfront street with amazing waterfront properties (that I’ve decided I’m going to buy if I win the lottery!)

 If you’re flying in to visit Amelia Island, the closest airport will be Jacksonville International Airport, which is around a 30-45 minute ride away.